stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Mossy Railing]({{ site.pics_url }}20240724_081501.jpg)

-We walked back around the front of the house to exit and follow the road on the right of the house down to *The Cliff Walk* so we could walk in front of *The Breakers* and eventually reach the park near our car.
+We walked back around the front of the house to exit and follow the road on the right of the house down to the *Cliff Walk* so we could walk in front of *The Breakers* and eventually reach the park near our car.

 ![Camilla and Linda Walking in The Breakers Front Yard]({{ site.pics_url }}20240724_081543.jpg)